-On diesel models the bed top raises to reveal the engine cover for access to top of the engine.
+The bed top raises to reveal the engine cover for access to top of the engine.
 Gas rod props assist the bed top raising.
 The engine cover latches to the bottom of the bed top.

-WARNING - The lifting and supporting strength of the gas props vary according to temperature.
+WARNING: The lifting and supporting strength of the gas props vary according to temperature.
 Props that support the bed top when hot may let the bed close rapidly when cold.